z9c12/sol-id/README.md

 | Free Complete | Up to 100 txs | ~6 min | Same as Quick, user-defined depth |
 | Pro | Up to 1000 txs | ~1 min | Full analysis, funding graph, wash score, PDF export |

 Pro is unlocked via a $5 KIRAPAY payment, scoped per address.

-> KIRAPAY merchant activation is pending.
-A demo unlock button is available in the meantime.
+Payments are accepted in any token from any chain.
+Cross-chain settlement typically takes ~2 minutes.
+A demo unlock button is also available for testing.

 ---